strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/file-structure.md

 :::
 ::::

-The default structure of a Strapi project created without the starter CLI looks like the following:
+The default structure of a Strapi project created without the starter CLI depends on whether the project was created with vanilla JavaScript or with [TypeScript](/developer-docs/latest/setup-deployment-guides/typescript.md), and looks like the following:

 :::: tabs card